NLeSC/noodles/doc/source/eating.rst

     The diamond workflow.

 Running this program will first evaluate the result to ``add(5, 4)``.
-The resulting value is than inserted into the empty slots in the depending nodes.
+The resulting value is then inserted into the empty slots in the depending nodes.
 Each time a node has no empty slots left, it is scheduled for evaluation.
 At the end, the program should print:

 ::

     The answer is 42.

 At this point it is good to know what the module ``noodles.tutorial`` looks like.
 It looks very simple.
-However, a user should be aware of what happens behind the curtains, to understand the limitations of this approach.
+However, you should be aware of what happens behind the curtains, to understand the limitations of this approach.

 ::